Multimessenger Characterization of High-Energy Neutrino Emission from the Brightest Neutrino-Active Galactic Nuclei: Properties of Neutrino-Active Galaxy Candidates

-For the energy diffusion coefficient, $D_{\varepsilon_p}=\varepsilon_p^2t_{\rm acc}^{-1}$, where $t_{\rm acc}$ is the acceleration time.
-In our phenomenological framework~\citep[see][for details]{Murase:2023ccp,Murase:2026}, $t_{\rm acc}$ is parameterized as $t_{\rm acc}\propto\eta_{\rm tur}\varepsilon_p^{2-q}$, where $\eta_{\rm tur}$ characterizes the acceleration efficiency and $q$ is the energy dependence of the diffusion coefficient.
-Due to large parameter degeneracy in the model, it is always possible to use different values of $q$ (e.g., $q=2$ for the hard-sphere case), so we adopt $q=5/3$ throughout this work.
+Due to large parameter degeneracy in the parameter space of particle acceleration~\citep[see, e.g.,][]{Murase:2026}, it is always possible to use different values of $q$ (e.g., $q=2$ for the nonresonant or hard-sphere case), so we adopt $q=5/3$ throughout this work.
 The CR energy spectrum is obtained by calculating the evolution of $\mathcal{F}_p$ via Eq. \eqref{DiffusionEq}, until the steady state is reached.

 The corona is assumed to have a radius $R$, which we use to calculate the relevant cooling and escape timescales.
-We report the radii in units of the source's Schwarzschild radius $R_S = 2GM_{\rm BH}/c^2$, where $M_{\rm BH}$ is the SMBH mass.
+The proton escape time consists of the infall into a SMBH and spatial diffusion, but the infall time, $t_{\rm fall}\approx R/(\alpha V_K)$, is more important for neutrinos and gamma rays, where $\alpha=0.1$ is the viscous parameter of the accretion flow, $V_K=\sqrt{GM_{\rm BH}/R}$ is the Keplerian velocity, and $M_{\rm BH}$ is the SMBH mass.
+Note that for luminous AGNs such as NGC 1068 the results for neutrinos and gamma rays are insensitive to the spatial diffusion~\citep{Murase:2019vdl}.
+This is because $t_{p-\rm cool}$ and $t_{\rm fall}$ are much shorter for protons making neutrinos with energies of interest.
+Indeed, it has been shown that such protons are efficiently depleted in AGN coronae~\citep{Murase:2022dog}.
+We report the radii in units of the source's Schwarzschild radius $R_S = 2GM_{\rm BH}/c^2$.

 Within the corona, the CRs can interact with surrounding protons and photons.
 The dominant CR cooling mechanisms are Bethe-Heitler pair production, $pp$ inelastic collisions and photomeson production processes, where the latter two are also mechanisms for neutrino production.
 Given the typical corona environments, pions created by $pp$ and $p\gamma$ interactions are not efficiently cooled by synchrotron emission or hadronic cooling, so they promptly decay into neutrinos and muons \citep[e.g.,][]{Kimura:2019yjo,Murase:2019vdl}.
 In the absence of pion and muon cooling, the $\nu+\bar{\nu}$ flavor ratio is $(\nu_e,\nu_\mu,\nu_\tau)=(1,2,0)$ at the source, which becomes $(\nu_e,\nu_\mu,\nu_\tau)=(1,1,1)$ on Earth.